rosal3svictor/JavaScript/README.md

    so, which one should I use?
 Honestly, they do exactly the same, what changes is the way the are written (the syntax).

-   As you may noticed noticed, the function is invoked right away with those methods but, what if it's required to just pass the instance of the function so we can call it when needed without invoking it immediately?
+   As you may have noticed it, the function is invoked right away with those methods but, what if it's required to just pass the instance of the function so we can call it when needed without invoking it immediately?